Who We Are

 Students and researchers from around the world continue to come to FLBS to learn about ecology and limnology from experts in the field.
 We conduct year-round novel research to help people live in a healthy, sustainable environment and help policy-makers make informed decisions.

-Our activities help keep Flathead Lake the jewel of Northwest Montana and enshrine the knowledge to ensure
+Our activities help Flathead Lake remain the jewel of Northwest Montana now and for future generations.

 What We Do : Our Mission